How do I get an appointment?

-You can use eConsult for yourself or your child (under 18).
-You cannot complete and eConsult for another adult, please call the surgery.
+You can use our Online Consultation Service for yourself or your child (under 18).
+You cannot complete an Online Consultation for another adult, please call the surgery.

-We appreciate you using our online service (econsult) to keep our phone lines free for those who don't have access to online
+We appreciate you using our Online Consultation Service to keep our phone lines free for those who don't have access to online

 You can self refer yourself to some services:

 Counselling via Italk

 For eye problems, both Urgent and Minor, including conjunctivitis contact the Specialist Optician service.